MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-identifiers.md

 | SECURITY_CREATOR_OWNER_RID | 0 | S-1-3 |
 | SECURITY_CREATOR_GROUP_RID | 1 | S-1-3 |

-The SECURITY\_NT\_AUTHORITY (S-1-5) predefined identifier authority produces SIDs that aren't universal and are meaningful only in installations of the Windows operating systems that are designated in the "Applies to" list at the beginning of this article.
+The SECURITY\_NT\_AUTHORITY (S-1-5) predefined identifier authority produces SIDs that aren't universal and are meaningful only in installations of the Windows operating systems in the "Applies to" list at the beginning of this article.

 The well-known SIDs are listed in the following table: